-II.A.
+2.1.
 Program Director

-II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core)

-II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core)

-II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
+- 2.2.
+The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment. ^(Core) - 2.2.a.
+Final approval of the program director resides with the Review Committee.
 (Core)